 - Causes of BPD

-- Impact of BPD – Individual, Family, Friends, Caregivers
+- The Impact of BPD on Family, Friends, Caregivers

 - Strategies and Keys to Supporting

-This is an introductory level workshop intended for social service and health care professionals, social workers and anyone seeking a better understanding of borderline personality disorder.
+This is an introductory-intermediate level workshop intended for social service and health care professionals, counselors, social workers, family members, and anyone seeking a better understanding of borderline personality disorder.

 Method of Delivery

 Presentation, video, case study exercises, personal reflection, and small group discussions.